awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 When you migrate the DB snapshot by using the AWS Management Console, the console takes the actions necessary to create both the DB cluster and the primary instance\.

-You can also choose for your new Aurora MySQL DB cluster to be encrypted at rest using an AWS Key Management Service \(AWS KMS\) encryption key\.
+You can also choose for your new Aurora MySQL DB cluster to be encrypted at rest using an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.

 **To migrate a MySQL DB snapshot by using the AWS Management Console**